Timchen0111/A-New-Multicast-Grouping-Scheme-on-Handover/README.md

      ```

 2. **Parameters:**
+   - `mode`: 1 for CQI grouping, 2 for unicast, 3 for our designed method, 4 for group partitioning and 5 for broadcast.
    - `UE_num`: Number of UEs
    - `time`: Simulation time (unit: seconds)
    - `pptimer`: TTT (time to trigger)